Keyboard shortcuts

 • unqualified imports are context-sensitive: expression positions use values, type positions use types, and class/constraint positions use classes.

-• library aliases (import x as M) provide qualified access to exported values, types, and classes.
+• module aliases (import x as M) provide qualified access to exported values, types, and classes.

 • importing a name only brings in the facets that actually exist under that name.